-Dental Implants are the surgical fixtures placed into the jawbone.
+Dental Implants are surgical fixtures placed into the jawbone.
 Dental implants mainly work as they fuse with the bone.
 Hence, dental implants act as the replacement for the root of the missing tooth.
 Dental implants are artificial tooth roots.

 Dental implants have greater stability.
 They do not affect the other strong teeth.
 This process of fusion is called osseointegration.
-Implants are made up of titanium which helps in integrating with the bone, without being recognized by a foreign objects.
+Implants are made up of titanium which helps in integrating with the bone, without being recognized by a foreign object.
 Over time, technology and science have progressed to greatly improve the outcomes of dental implant placement.
 Today, the success rate for dental implants is close to 98%.

-Dental implants can be used to replace a single tooth, several teeth, or all the teeth.
+Implants can be used to replace a single tooth, several teeth, or all the teeth.
 The goal of teeth replacement in dentistry is to restore function as well as esthetics.